-Please note especially that the basic acquisition time including pointing, focusing, object acquisition, and guidance configuration is 1500s for BVIT, 900s for RSS-MOS and 600s in all other instruments and modes.
+Please note especially that the basic acquisition time including pointing, focusing, object acquisition, and guidance configuration is 1500s for BVIT, 900s for RSS-MOS, 600s in all other RSS modes as well as SALTICAM, and 500s for HRS.

 The overheads for arcs depend strongly on the setup, and for blue and/or high resolution setups can take several minutes.
 You should check the PIPT for the overhead estimates.